arthurmco/familyline-testbed/docs/model_contrib.md

 * You need to specify the texture in the code.
 Tribalia doesn't support texture loading from MD2 and MD2 format doesn't specify material names.
 But the UV coordinates are read correcly.

+* MD2 animations are supported on graphical branch, but without respecting framerate (it will run at game framerate)

 * The defaults are OK.